Manuel Margot Player Props: Rays vs. Pirates

 Pirates Pitching Rankings

-- The Pirates give up the fourth-fewest home runs in baseball (23 total, 0.8 per game).
+- Pirates pitchers combine to surrender 26 home runs (0.8 per game), the fifth-fewest in baseball.

-- Contreras (3-1) takes the mound for the Pirates in his sixth start of the season.
-He's put together a 3.58 ERA in 27 2/3 innings pitched, with 24 strikeouts.
+- The Pirates are sending Velasquez (4-2) to the mound for his seventh start of the season.
+He is 4-2 with a 3.06 ERA and 32 strikeouts through 32 1/3 innings pitched.

-- The right-hander's most recent time out was on Wednesday against the Los Angeles Dodgers, when he threw six scoreless innings while giving up two hits.
+- In his most recent time out on Saturday, the right-hander threw six scoreless innings against the Washington Nationals while surrendering five hits.

-- The 23-year-old has amassed an ERA of 3.58, with 7.8 strikeouts per nine innings, in five games this season.
-Opponents are batting .248 against him.

 © 2023 Data Skrive.
 All rights reserved.